San Diego Zoo

 Discount Zoo Tickets

-Save up to 60% with Go San Diego
+Save up to 50% with Go City San Diego

 The San Diego Zoo Paves the Way for the Ultimate Zoo Experience

 Located in the center of the historic 1200-acre Balboa Park, the world-famous San Diego Zoo houses more than 3,500 rare and endangered animals.
-It is known for its flourishing, modern-day habitats wherein 650 species and subspecies of animals live among one another.
+It is known for its flourishing, modern-day habitats where 650 species and subspecies of animals live.

 Kids Reading Zoo Map at the San Diego Zoo